-Greg then appeared in the East Los Angeles Superior Court on behalf of the client (the client did not need to appear in court) and negotiated a plea bargain with the Los Angeles City Attorney there wherein our client would complete the Prostitution Diversion Program (PDP), a one day program that cost $600, submit to an HIV and AIDS test and bring the results to Greg in a sealed envelope, along with the proof of having completed the program.
+Greg then appeared in the Alhambra Superior Court on behalf of the client (the client did not need to appear in court) and negotiated a plea bargain with the Los Angeles City Attorney there wherein our client would complete the Prostitution Diversion Program (PDP), a one day program that cost $600, submit to an HIV and AIDS test and bring the results to Greg in a sealed envelope, along with the proof of having completed the program.

 Greg then took the proof of the HIV and AIDS test and the PDP program completion certificate to the court and the District Attorney there agreed to dismiss the case in the interest of justice (Penal Code § 1385).

 The client was pleased, as he believed his conduct left no doubt about his guilty and a conviction was a foregone conclusion.
 Instead, the case was dismissed after our client “earned a dismissal.”

 Greg spoke with the client and listened to the client describe what happened.
 Greg explained how such cases are often handled by prosecutors, but that as of January 1, 2015, there would be a new judicial diversion program available in Los Angeles County for most low-level misdemeanor offenses for folks who had no prior criminal history.
 If the defendant completed the program, the case would be dismissed with no conviction.
 It was a great opportunity for someone who had a lapse in judgment, like our client, to avoid the scar or stigma of a conviction.

 Greg told the client that the goal in our client’s case would be to delay the case until into 2015 (about three months) and then to submit a brief to the judge to request such a program once it became available.